Armenian national awakening: National Revival

 The Armenian national ideology developed long after the Greek movement, however the factors contributing to the emergence of Armenian nationalism made the movement far more similar to that of the Greeks than those of other ethnic groups.
-Unresolved social problems in the Empire began to feed Armenian national politics, along the other ethnic groups.
-As the Millet (Ottoman Empire) structure degraded, Armenians begin to rethink their position in the world.
-The Armenian subjects of the Empire influenced by the Armenian Diaspora and the network of congregations and schools of the Protestant missionaries throughout the Empire.
-After intervention in Russia in 1877-1878, Russian-Ottoman border brought new the political and military structure.
-The numbers of Circassians and Laz from the Russian Empire forcefully deported to Ottoman Empire.
+Unresolved social issues in the Empire began to feed Armenian national politics, along the other ethnic groups.
+As the Millets system degraded, Armenians begin to rethink their position in the world.
+The Armenian subjects of the Empire were influenced by the Armenian Diaspora and the network of congregations and schools of the Protestant missionaries throughout the Empire.
+After the 1877-1878 Russo-Turkish War, the Russian-Ottoman border region brought on new the political and military structure.
+Many Circassian and Laz muhacir from the Russian Empire were forcefully deported to Ottoman Empire.
 These emigrations brought tensions and changed the population distribution and balance of power within the local communities in eastern Anatolia.

-Russia became protectorate of Christian Armenians and this created a relatively more hostile environment to the Muslims (Kurds) who were left under Russian control.
+Russia proclaimed itself protector of Christian Armenians, and this created a relatively more hostile environment to the Muslims, mostly Kurdish, who were left under Russian control.
 Kurdish-Armenian relations come to another turn.
 The newly established relations were complex.
-The change did not only effected the Armenian Millet but also the local non-tribal Kurds as well.
+The change did not only affected the Armenian Millet, but also the local non-tribal Kurds as well.
 The Kurdish tribal leaders that fled during the war began to express their power along the countryside.
 The region's social structure, coexistence of the communities was broken.
 The broken social structure required implementation of new reforms.